Mbed-TLS/mbedtls-docs/kb/cryptography/asn1-key-structures-in-der-and-pem.md

     }
 ```

-So for an RSA private key, the OID is `1.2.840.113549.1.1.1`, and the `RSAPrivateKey` is the `PrivateKey` key data bitstring.
+So for an RSA private key, the OID is `1.2.840.113549.1.1.1`, and the `RSAPrivateKey` is the `PrivateKey` key data octet string.

 The encrypted PKCS#8 encoded data starts and ends with the tags: